Farhan Asghar

 Farhan Asghar (born 15 September 1980) is a Pakistani former cricketer.
 He played for Lahore Lions and Lahore Ravi.
 His highest score in List A cricket was 64.
-He played his last game in cricket against Zarai Taraqiati Bank Limited.
-A wicket-keeper batsman, Asghar scored 410 not out during a district cricket match for Lahore East Zone Whites against Lahore West Zone Whites in 2012.
+He played his last game in cricket against the Zarai Taraqiati Bank Limited.
+A wicket-keeper batsman, Asghar scored 410 not out during an inter-district cricket match for Lahore East Zone Whites against Lahore West Zone Whites in 2012.
 That score remains one of the 50 highest scores ever recorded in cricket.